unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include carousel.html images = images %}

-The first image is of the initial plan for the ground floor of 1717 Roma Avenue NE.
-The second is of sketches of the original design of the building from the right side and front.
-The third is a picture of the structure shortly after construction was finished, which is largely identical to the current building aside from the lack of the 1950 addition and the double doors being removed; the step leading up to it does still remain, but the doors were walled off and a window was inserted where they once stood.
+>The first image is of the initial plan for the ground floor of 1717 Roma Avenue NE.
+The second is of sketches of the original design of the building from the right side and front.[^Beula] The third is a picture of the structure shortly after construction was finished, which is largely identical to the current building aside from the lack of the 1950 addition and the double doors being removed; the step leading up to it does still remain, but the doors were walled off and a window was inserted where they once stood.[^Vertical]

 {% include juxtapose.html
 image1="images/KICDocument0001.png"
 image2="images/PXL_20250501_220504555.jpg"
-caption="1717 Roma in the 1930s, compared to how this corner of the building looks today."
+caption=""
 %}
+>1717 Roma in the 1930s[^Sororities], compared to how this corner of the building looks today.[^Me]

 {% include figure.html
 class="img-center"
 width="35%"
-caption="The fireplace, inside the living room." src="images/Screenshot_2025-05-16_023922.png"
+caption=""
+src="images/Screenshot_2025-05-16_023922.png"
 %}
+>The fireplace, inside the living room.[^Mirage37]

 ## Growing Pains
 The Press faced many challenges early on in its life.
 For nearly the first decade of its life at UNM, the Great Depression was raging, and during at least one summer, the Press lacked the money to pay its personnel.
 Its first home also wasn't terribly well-suited to the Press's operations; floor space for the UNM Press Plant reportedly had only ever been adequate shortly after each stage of new construction.
 Operating in under 4000 square feet of space not only made it impossible for the Press to add any new machinery to their operations, but the established machinery was so crowded that it was allegedly dangerous.
 In the fall of 1943, President Zimmerman asked Joseph A. Brandt, then-director of the University of Chicago Press, to visit the UNM Press and provide feedback.
 Brandt's response in 1944 did offer some praise for the press even existing, and he also commended the organization of the plant, but he stated that it was understaffed, underfunded, and underequipped.
 During the 1930s and 1940s, the press's staff ranged from 4 to 8 people, which limited just how much they could achieve.
 Additionally, due to being the only prominent publisher in a 400-mile radius at this time (and for years to come), many Press staff lacked top-level publishing experience.
 Brandt offered a multitude of recommendations for improving the Press's operations, including aiming to publish 6-10 new books per year across 2 seasonal lists, making production money available for books in a composite budget, preparing for a loss of $10,000 to $15,000 annually, and making the plant a formal division of the Press.
 The following reorganization took place against the backdrop of thousands more students coming to UNM, in part due to the GI Bill that brought in an influx of World War II veterans.
 It resulted in the press taking on a broader publishing program as well, with less of a focus on scholarly material.